Get Approved for up to $35,000 in 3 minutes

 Canadian Tax Regulations

-How much you pay in income tax on crypto depends on if it is considered regular income or capital gains.
+How much you pay in income tax on crypto depends on whether it is considered regular income or capital gains.
 For anything that is considered a capital gain, you will pay the federal and provincial tax rates on 50% of your gains.
-For regular income you just pay the standard federal and provincial rates that apply.
+For regular income, you just pay the standard federal and provincial rates that apply.

 • Holding crypto assets